-This small, compact Carnegie library was built in 1909 and is situated on the outskirts of Blackheath town centre.
+This small, compact Carnegie library was built in 1909 and is situated on the outskirts of Blackheath town centre (in Carnegie Road).

 Architects: Herbert Wills and John Anderson, and their design was in the Edwardian Baroque style.
 The builder was William Cooper.
 The result of a competition for 3 Carnegie libraries to serve the outer suburbs of Birmingham – this small elegant solution cost less than £2,000 (Builder, 27 Feb 1909) Owned at that time by Rowley Regis urban district council.
 Includes an octagonal reading room with domed lantern.